Outsourcing payroll: ten benefits to your business

 and a distraction from your primary role of running your business.
 By

-outsourcing your payroll, all you need do is provide information on standard
+outsourcing your payroll, all you need to do is provide information on standard

 hours worked, plus any variations such as days off for sickness or holiday, any